-"The [COVID-19] virus does linger on surfaces at least for a few hours," Dr. Abraham notes.
+"The [COVID-19] virus does linger on surfaces at least for a few hours," Dr. Abraham says.
 And that's the case for cold and flu viruses, too, per the Mayo Clinic.

-"It is difficult to always wash one's hands before touching a surface before another family member comes along and touches the same surface," Dr. Boies notes.
+"It is difficult to always wash one's hands before touching a surface before another family member comes along and touches the same surface," Dr. Boies says.

 Clean high-touch surfaces — doorknobs, bannisters, the mailbox lid, light switches, the refrigerator door and so on — first using soap and water, and then using a disinfectant, per the CDC.
-Use disposable gloves or cleaning gloves during this process, recommends the CDC.
+Use disposable gloves during this process, according to the CDC.
 By cleaning, you'll physically remove germs, while disinfecting kills any germs that remain.

 Check if your disinfectant will work to eradicate SARS-CoV-2, the virus that causes COVID-19, using this search tool from the Environmental Protection Agency (EPA).

 6. Ventilate the Space